Did you hear the one about the Lawyer…

 RENNARD STRICKLAND & FRANK T. READ, The Lawyer Myth Read more at Quotes by Rennard Strickland

 ROBERT B. MCKAY, introduction, What Lawyers Really Do Read more at Quotes by Robert McKay

 No group has a greater responsibility today in helping maintain our free institutions of society than the lawyer.
 In fact, being a man of the law, he is uniquely equipped through training, outlook and experience to be a leader of his fellow citizens.
 American history confirms his tremendous contribution–helping draw up the basic documentation of our freedom, serving as a leader in local, state and national government, participating in the affairs of community life.
 At this hour, America especially needs the leadership of the lawyer.
 The moral fabric of our Nation is badly torn.
 Disrespect for law and order is widespread.
 The very principles of free government are being scorned and perverted.
 Flouting the law has almost become a hobby for some individuals.

 J. EDGAR HOOVER, Texas Bar Journal, Feb.
 22, 1964.
 Read more at Quotes by J. Edgar Hoover

 Information on Ronald D. Phillips, Jr.

-As a lifelong resident of Delaware, former high school and college athlete, and a veteran lifeguard, Ron’s personal interest center around saltwater activities and sports.
+As a lifelong resident of Delaware, former high school and college athlete, and a veteran lifeguard, Ron’s personal interests center around saltwater activities and sports.
 He loves surfing, boating, the beach, football, and spending time with family, and friends, usually culminating with a cold beverage.
 When not in Court representing his clients, you can be sure to find him engaged in one of those activities.
 Learn more about Ron’s commitment to Team Surfgimp.

-If you want an attorney who is a down to earth, understanding and passionate advocate, contact Ronald D. Phillips.
+If you want an attorney who is a down-to-earth, understanding, and passionate advocate, contact Ronald D. Phillips.